TuskAW/3d-guided-genai-rtx/README.md

 # Configure Blender:

-Once installation is complete start Blender and press CTRL+, to open Preferences or select from the menu Edit \>\>Preferences
+Once installation is complete start Blender and press open Preferences from the menu: Edit \>\>Preferences
 ![image110](https://github.com/user-attachments/assets/f31b9939-8f40-47b6-b582-dda5a96be13e)

 Select the Add-On section , and click the checkbox next to ComfyUI BlenderAI node.